Aquibjaleel/Aquibjaleel.github.io/README.md

 ## About Me
-I'm Aquib jaleel Mooppan M.A, pursuing mechanical engineering at [MESCE](www.mesce.ac.in/) kuttippuram.
+I'm Aquib jaleel Mooppan M.A, pursuing  engineering at [MESCE](www.mesce.ac.in/) kuttippuram.

 # Contact Me
    9447411068